(786) 301-3007

 -People with brittle, fine or no natural eyelashes

 I have downward-pointing lashes.
-Can I have LVL?
+Can I have a lash lift?

 What are the aftercare instructions?